bytebase/bytebase.com-old/content/blog/1-9-0-new-features.md

 ![_](/static/blog/1-9-0-new-features/octoverse-2022.webp)

 Whether you're a public cloud powerhouse or a SaaS newcomer, developing a Terraform Provider for your service has become a standard.
-As a toolset to manage your infra, Bytebase has received requests from users who wish to use Terraform to manage Bytebase resources.
+As part of the toolset to manage your infra, Bytebase has received requests from users who wish to use Terraform to manage Bytebase resources.

 ![_](/static/blog/1-9-0-new-features/bytebase-terraform-provider.webp)

 We present the first preview to manage your Bytebase **Environment** and **Database Instance**.
-Terraform and Bytebase are a natural pair, as Terraform creates the environment and database and then passes the information to the Bytebase Terraform Provider.
+Terraform and Bytebase are a natural pair, as Terraform provisions the database environment and then passes the information to the Bytebase Terraform Provider.
 A few HCL files are all it takes to automate the entire database development environment setup.

 A few more iterations, and we will have a killer solution.🔥

 ## Schema Sync for PostgreSQL

-After introducing [schema sync for MySQL](/blog/how-schema-sync-work) library table synchronization some time ago, we bring you [schema sync for PostgreSQL](/docs/change-database/synchronize-schema), which is based on [TiDB's Parser](https://github.com/pingcap/parser).
-PostgreSQL doesn't have a decent parser, so we made one ourselves.
+After introducing [schema sync for MySQL](/blog/how-schema-sync-work) library table synchronization some time ago, we now bring you [schema sync for PostgreSQL](/docs/change-database/synchronize-schema).

 We are confident that Bytebase's schema sync for PostgreSQL solution is the best in the industry because we have the best PG Parser on the market (and is also a constant WIP to perfect it).

 There is a lot more that a good parser can do.
-We have invested a lot of hard work in the research and development in the early stages, and now we can implement the product features elegantly.
+We have invested a lot of R&D work upfront and now we start to receive dividends to implement features like schema synchronization elegantly.

 ![_](/static/blog/1-9-0-new-features/pg-schema-sync.webp)

 ## Data Anonymization

-Previously, Bytebase was focused on the safety of database change.
-The other focus of database security is data security.
-This release is also our first small step in data security, with the ability to [anonymize database fields by tagging them](/docs/administration/anonymize-data).
+Previously, Bytebase was focused on database change management (DCM).
+And another critical piece is data security.
+This release is our first footstep into this territory, with the ability to [anonymize database fields by tagging them](/docs/administration/anonymize-data).

 There's not much to say about the feature alone, after all, many of our friends have them too.
 The difference is that Bytebase is only here now because we have just laid the groundwork for the system.